OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 However, for integer data values, the ranges have discrete integer values and there is not a need for `>` and `<` signs for ranges, except for end values.
-Therefore, the classification file supports specifying the operator in front of `valueMin` and `valueMax` and cofiguration of `label` column, which can be used to define more appropriate labels.
+Therefore, the classification file supports specifying the operator in front of `valueMin` and `valueMax` and configuration of `label` column, which can be used to define more appropriate labels.

 Each row of the classification file has a default operator for each `valueMin` and `valueMax` that